Peanut Butter Protein Balls

 - Depending on the brand of peanut butter you use, you may need to add slightly more or less peanut butter to get everything to bind together.

-- If using peanut butter with no salt in it, add a pinch of salt to this recipe to boost the flavour.
+- If you use a brand of peanut butter with no salt in it, add a pinch of salt to this recipe to boost the flavour.
+If the peanut butter you are using does have salt in it, you won’t need to add extra salt.

 - Don’t overdo it with the chocolate chips!
 If you add too many you’ll find that they make it hard to roll the dough into balls.